 The house spider is about 3/8-inch long with a brownish body.
-It has a round abdomen with darker markings and spin silky webs around prey.
+It has a round abdomen with darker markings and spins silky webs around prey.
 They select web locations at random and if the location does not ensnare prey, they will abandon it and find a new place for construction.

 Brown Recluse Spider

 Their bites can be hazardous to humans.
 The venomous brown recluse, with a dark brown fiddle-shaped marking is about ½-inch long.
-They feed upon soft bodied insects and hunt their prey at night.
-At sun-up they drag their food to spin irregular off-white webs in dark secluded areas.
+They feed upon soft-bodied insects and hunt their prey at night.
+At sun-up, they drag their food to spin irregular off-white webs in dark secluded areas.
 If bitten, seek medical attention immediately.